Q&A on Notification System for the Importation of Animals

 Q30 What does “a nomination of a Rodents’ storage facility by a government authority of the exporting country” mean?

-(Answer) The government agencies of the exporting country have been requested to inform the Ministry of Health, Labour and Welfare of the names and addresses of storage facilities (including all facilities where the animals were born, kept and packed for exportation) for Rodents recognized as meeting the following conditions prior to exportation.
+(Answer) The government agencies of the exporting country have been requested to inform the Ministry of Health, Labour and Welfare of the names addresses and establishment numbers of storage facilities (including all facilities where the animals were born, kept and packed for exportation) for Rodents recognized as meeting the following conditions prior to exportation.

 Q31 Why are we no longer allowed to import wild Rodents?